 In 1999, the United States changed the way it assigned causes of death to individuals.
 This study analyzes the impact of that change.
 Using data from 23 million individual death certificates reported to the Centers for Disease Control, this study uses a series of Bayesian Hierarchical Models to sample posterior predictive data to identify the impact of the change.
 The poster above shows that the change erased a decline in the proportion of acute conditions (like pneumonia) relative to chronic conditions (like heart attacks).
 This was particularly true for blacks and women.
 This means some of the apparent “progress” against mortality from acute disease is really just a coding change.
 Accordingly, it is important to account for procedural changes when using cause of death statistics to measure population health.
 Download the poster or read a draft of the paper.

 This study compares the relationship between paid malpractice claims by state, and deaths due to medical complications as reported to the Centers for Disease Control.
-I find that fewer deaths from complications lead to fewer paid claims in a state.
-In addition, I find that repeated increases in medical malpractice claims lead to more deaths from complications years later.
-This is consistent with concerns of defensive medicine, where physicians change their treatment practices to minimize malpractice risk, instead of maximizing patient health.
+I find more evidence of deterrence than malpractice.
 Download the graphic or read a draft of the paper.
 The infographic above implements newer statistical models based on event history analyses and uses rates.